JesseKefa/ICS3203-CAT2-Assembly-Jesse-Kefa-150161/README.md

   3. Run the program with `./task3`

 ## Task 4: Data Monitoring and Control Simulation
-- **Purpose**: Simulates a control system for monitoring a sensor value (water level) and taking actions based on the input (e.g., turning on/off a motor).
+- **Purpose**: Simulates a control system for monitoring a sensor value (water level) and taking actions based on the input like turning a motor on/off.
 - **Compiling and Running**:
   1. Assemble the code with `nasm -f elf32 task4.asm -o task4.o`
   2. Link the object file with `ld -m elf_i386 -o task4 task4.o`